ParthMahawar/Encrypt-Lib/README.md

 # Encrypt-Lib
 Python Library for encryption

-Has KeyBase Encryption ATM.
+Has KeyBase and ROT13 Encryption ATM.
 Will add more later.